delaiglesialab/DigitalRhythmsProject/android.md

 ![5](https://user-images.githubusercontent.com/68754864/96494596-316a1f00-1264-11eb-814e-f31320e5c922.png)

 In the second step, select frequency "Export Once".
 The file type is your choice, most people are comfortable with .zip, I prefer .tgz, pick the one you know you can open.
 The default file size of 2GB (.zip) is perfectly fine.
-The download should not be too large (mine was only 2 MB!)
+The download should not be too large (<100mb) depending on your usage.

 Click "Create Export" and you're done! (almost)